 - Therapy – An iconic and legendary queer dance party event of international renown taking place in Johannesburg and Cape Town since 1996.
 Therapy is not about selling a VIP status, all of its patrons are VIPs, or about big-name DJs, it is about the party experience that is uniquely Therapy, and about making everyone feel welcome.
 Glitzy, fabulous fun taking place periodically in different venues.

-- The Factory – Overhauled and transformed from a plain-old factory into the continents largest, longest running, and most élite gay cruise venues in the world.
-Comprising of an enormous and well-appointed bar area, a relaxing chill room, and a maze of spaces and private corners, the Factory Bar is the ultimate gay playground for those who are not above a little sleaze.
-It is fully nude – so throw off your clothes, check your inhibitions at the door, and get ready to turn your wildest fantasies into reality…For an idea of what to expect, we loved this write-up…
+- The Factory – Overhauled and transformed from a plain-old factory into the continent’s largest, longest-running, and most élite gay cruise venues in the world.
+Comprising of an enormous and well-appointed bar area, a relaxing chill room, and a maze of spaces and hidden corners, the Factory Bar is the ultimate gay playground for those who are not above a little sleaze.
+It is fully nude – so throw off your clothes, check your inhibitions at the door, and get ready to turn your wildest fantasies into reality.For an idea of what to expect, we loved this write-up.

-- Trouble Bar – A back to basics gay bar with sexy bartenders, cheap drinks, queer vibes, and sociable patrons.
+- Trouble Bar – A back to basics gay bar with sexy bartenders, cheap drinks, queer vibes, and friendly patrons.
 Come for a chat over a drink and see where things go!

-- Beefcakes – The ultimate drag dining experience in Jo’burg mixing ’50s Americana with camp humor, outrageous comedy and stunning drag performers.
+- Beefcakes – The ultimate drag dining experience in Jo’burg mixing ’50s Americana with camp humor, outrageous comedy, and stunning drag performers.
 Inspired by the trend-setting styles of Miami’s South Beach, Key West, and Palm Springs, this is where flamingos flock to be surrounded by camp chic and a touch of madness.
 Beefcakes’ legacy of nightly performances, beefy table hosts, luscious libations and mouth-watering burgers prevails in a place that welcomes everyone and anyone to experience drag dining at its finest.
-They also have locations in Pretoria and Cape Town -so you know they are doing something right – and while it is more oriented for girls and bachelorette parties, gays are most welcome and we loved donning our gay pride outfits and showing those hetero-girls our queer spirit.
+They also have locations in Pretoria and Cape Town -so you know they are doing something right.
+While it is more oriented for girls and bachelorette parties, gays are most welcome here.
+We loved donning our gay pride outfits and showing those hetero-girls our queer spirit.
 Perfectly positioned in Joburg’s upmarket hotspot, Illovo.